mientjan/Popup/README.md

 Popup
 ===========

-Popup is a easy way to controll your popup's.
-With popup you can you can position your popup communicate easely between your popup opener and popup.
+With Popup you can create, manipulate and communicate between its opener and the object it self.

 ![Screenshot](https://github.com/mientjan/Popup/raw/master/screenshot.png)

-a working example is provided in Example/*
+a working example is provided in Example

-How to Use
+Example
 ----------

 	var authPopup = new Popup('OAuth2.php', {